 What is HDL (high-density lipoprotein) cholesterol?

-Low-density lipoprotein (LDL), or "bad" cholesterol, is a type of fat in the blood that contains the most cholesterol.
-It can contribute to the formation of plaque buildup in the arteries, known as atherosclerosis, which is linked to increased risk of heart attack and stroke.
+LDL ('bad") cholesterol is a type of fat in the blood that contains the most cholesterol.
+It can contribute to the formation of plaque buildup in the arteries (atherosclerosis).
+This is linked to higher risk for heart attack and stroke.

 You want your LDL to be low.
 To help lower it:

-Avoid foods high in saturated fat, dietary cholesterol, and excess calories
+Avoid foods high in saturated fat, dietary cholesterol, and extra calories

 Maintain a healthy weight